hvo7/Customer-Retention-Analysis/README.md

 * Establish win-back campaigns to target 'Lost' customers, prioritizing those with the highest churn score
 * Enable re-engagement strategies to 'At-risk high value' customers by sending reminder emails or product promotions

-# Key Insights
+# Executive Summary

+## Overview
+As returning customers are becoming an increasingly crucial driver of revenue, making **retaining customers** a higher ROI than new customer acquisition.
+However, **~80%** of churn occurs early on and at scale, thus creating a small window for intervention.
+Furthermore, revenue is primarily concentrated within 3 customer segments: Champions, At-Risk High Value, Lost, representing over 60% of customers and over 70% of total revenue.
+Thus, customers with the highest churn rate within these segments are great targets for intervention, providing the highest ROI for a targeted marketing campaign.

+# 1. Repeat Customers are becoming an increasingly more important driver of revenue
+* Prioritizing returning customers is a great opportunity to sustain long-term growth
+* * One-time buyers are particularly stagnant
+* **Q2** yielded no growth in returning customers or one time purchasers

 ![New vs. Returning Customers Trend](https://github.com/hvo7/Customer-Retention-Analysis/blob/4a875d814fcaf6ea6a75ceca41ee8fc13808f4c6/Images/New%20vs.%20Returning%20Customer%20MoM.png)

-### Repeat Customers are becoming an increasingly more important driver of revenue.
-### Prioritizing returning customers is a great opportunity to sustain long-term growth
 <br><br>
 <br><br>
 <br><br>